IPASTAT.CONF(5) IPASTAT.CONF(5)

 If some rule (limit, threshold) has the st_list parameter, then statis-

-rule (limit, threshold) statistics systems list.
+(limit, threshold) statistics systems list.

-of statistics systems is important.
+tics systems is important.

-the null statistics system is used.
+fied, then the null statistics system is used.

 Example: